We reviewed the best customer journey mapping tools on the market

 Journey mapping tools solve this.
 They transform fuzzy customer feedback into clear priorities and help teams align on what matters.
 But with dozens of options on the market—from basic visualization tools to full-scale CX platforms—choosing one isn't simple.

-In this TheyDo guide, we review eight of our favorites.
+In this TheyDo guide, we review 10 of our favorites.
 Here's what you need to know.

 What are customer journey mapping tools?